-Life sciences
+Life Sciences

-As demonstrated through the Life Sciences Sector Deals, life sciences is one of the UK's greatest business strengths, and the reach of the biomedical industry in Greater Cambridge, and increasingly Huntingdon, is international.
+Life sciences is one of the UK's greatest business strengths, and the reach of the biomedical industry in Greater Cambridge, and increasingly Huntingdon, is international.
 This cluster is worth around £3bn annually to the UK economy, encompassing over 430 companies and employing over 15,000 people.
 The growth of Greater Cambridge is therefore intrinsically linked to the future success of this cluster.
-Government announced £45m investment for cloud computing software at the European Bioinformatics Institute in Cambridge, in the Spring Statement, in support of this.
+The Government announced £45m investment for cloud computing software at the European Bioinformatics Institute in Cambridge, in the Spring Statement13, in support of this.

-The Greater Cambridge cluster is the global HQ of AstraZeneca and also has the presence of other global industry leaders such as GlaxoSmithKline and Envigo.
+The Greater Cambridge cluster is the global HQ of AstraZeneca, with a market cap of c. \$100bn, and also has the presence of other global industry leaders such as GlaxoSmithKline and Envigo.
 World-leading genomics firm Illumina has recently completed a £150m new facility at Granta Park.